 Recognition: Do you need to have your participation in the development activity, or your achievement in it, formally recognised?

+✓ Tick the one that most applies to you.

-- No formal recognition required
+No formal recognition required

-- Recognition through certificate of attendance
+Recognition through certificate of attendance

-- Recognition through a formal qualification
+Recognition through a formal qualification

+Additional notes:

 Scheduling: When is the best time for you to participate in development activities?

+✓ Tick the one that most applies to you.

-- Any day (including weekend)
+Any day (including weekend)

-- Any day (Monday-Friday)
+Any day (Monday-Friday)

-- Any day, except:
+Any day, except:

+Additional notes:

-E: Identify Your Development Options Checklist
+E: Identify your development options checklist

-Tick as completed.
+✓ Tick as completed.

-• I have actively sought out a range of development activity options in line with my development needs and preferences.
+I have actively sought out a range of development activity options in line with my development needs and preferences.

-- I have asked my supervisor to look out for possible development activities in line with my development needs. - I have asked my colleagues to look out for possible development activities in line with my development needs. - I have reviewed the development activity options in light of my development needs, the 70:20:10 principle and what is practical at this time.
+I have asked my supervisor to look out for possible development activities in line with my development needs.

+I have asked my colleagues to look out for possible development activities in line with my development needs.

+I have reviewed the development activity options in light of my development needs, the 70:20:10 principle and what is practical at this time.

-STEP 3: Plan for Development Activities
+STEP 3: Plan for development activities